Parliament of Southern Ireland: Senate

-The Senate of Southern Ireland was the upper house of the Parliament of Southern Ireland established by the Government of Ireland Act 1920.
-The Senate convened in 1921 but was boycotted by Irish nationalists.
-Fifteen members attended its first meeting, and it sat only three times.
+The Senate of Southern Ireland was the upper house of the Parliament.
+Whereas Sinn Féin took part in elections to the Commons, they boycotted the Senate completely as being undemocratic and weighted in favour of the Protestant Ascendancy.

 Composition

-The Fourth Home Rule Bill provided for a Senate of 64 members.
+The 1920 act provided for a Senate of 64 members.
 The composition was specified in the Second Schedule, and the mode and time of selection in the Fourth Schedule.
-The bill stipulated that the membership be composed of:
+These stipulated: